kguidonimartins/create_database_from_csv/README.md

 # create_database_from_csv

-A small script to create a database from multiple (or a "huge") csv files in python.
+Functions for creating a database from CSV files using python.

 ## Reproducibility